Dtsertsvadze/tbc-landing-page/Readme.md

 ## How to Start the Program

-1. Clone the repository:
+1. Clone the repository in terminal: git clone https://github.com/Dtsertsvadze/tbc-landing-page.git
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd tbc-landing-page
 3. Open the `index.html` file in a web browser:
   - You can do this by double-clicking the file in your file explorer
   - Or by using a live server(install extension: "Live Server" by Ritwick Dey) and then press go live
   - Or right click on html file and Open With Live Server.

 4. The page should now be running in your default web browser.